bkryzz/modcel/README.md

   - Continuous: models Navier-Stokes fluid flow in blood and other fluid capillaries (e.g., bile, lymph...)

-  - Multistate: each cell/agent evolves by Boolean conditions through discrete states, e.g., from “healthy” to "diseased" to “dead”.
+  - Multistate: each cell/agent evolves by probabilistic Markov chain through discrete states, e.g., from “healthy” to "diseased" to “dead”.

 MODCEL is written with a mix of Python for the user-interaction parts